Nels-Parenteau/discord-bot-image-manipulator/README.md

 This bot would not have been possible without the help of Khan Winter (https://github.com/thecoolwinter).

-WARNING: This program only works with libpng 1.6, some packages only use 1.5 which will not work properly.
+WARNING: This program only works with libpng 1.6, some packages managers only use 1.5 which will not work properly.

 INSTALLATION: You need to have gcc, Node.js, and npm.